The Maya underworld and the god of death

 Jaguar Rising — The Novel

 The first initiation trial for One Maize to become a “man of the community” was to capture, not kill, a deer and bring it into his father’s pen alive.
-Below, the second trial is a drug-induced journey to the Underworld to see if he can hold his own with one of the Lords of Death.
+Here, the second of three trials is a drug-induced journey into the Underworld to see if he can hold his own with one of the Lords of Death.

 Excerpt From Jaguar Rising (p 121-123 )

 Inside the temple, White Grandfather set the torch in a holder on the wall and tied back the doorway drape a little to remove the thin veil of ash that lingered in the air.
 Following his gesture I sat on an ocelot pelt with my back against a side wall.
 Painted black on the wall across from me was a medallion, a large circle with inset corners that framed the cross-eyed, shark-tooth face of Lord K’in.
 Taking fire from the torch with an ocoté stick, he lit some tinder in a censer.
 When it flamed, he added the stick and three others before setting it in front of me.
 He took a blue-painted calabash from under the medallion and nodded for me to take one of the many rolled-up leaves it contained.
 Inside the leaf was a cigar.
 “We wrap them with bits of copal bark,” he said, and scrapings from the backs of frogs.”
 It releases the ch’ulel to go through the portal.”